Hiwonder-docs/Jetson-Orin-Nano/source/docs/6_OpenCV_Computer_Vision_Course.md

 > [!NOTE]
 >
-> **In OpenCV4.2 or above, this function will only return two values, including “contours” and “hierarchy”.
-And “binary” will not be returned.**
+> **In OpenCV4.2 or above, this function will only return two values, including "contours" and "hierarchy".
+And "binary" will not be returned.**

 ```py
 img3 = cv2.drawContours(img, contours, -1, (0,255,255), 3)